MrAdamJensen/Wix/README.md

 ### Installing

-Before running the app, we want to make sure all the build files are up to date. cd into the repo top directory and execute the following commands:
+Before running the app, we want to make sure all the build files are up to date. cd into the form-builder directory and execute the following commands:

 Build the client and deploy it to the server: